data-science-made-easy/james-old/README.md

 - `j_get()` gets a data set from the storage
 - `j_save()` stores your data to disc for later use

-> Note: This creates a file `<your user name>.james` in your home directory, which saves all your data in RDS-format to disc.
+> Note: 'j_save()' creates a file `<your user name>.james` in your home directory, which saves all your data in RDS-format to disc.
 Please see the ‘R Internals’ manual for details.

 ## Easy examples:
 ``` R